 Instructions for Licensure Application

-Due to the current situation surrounding COVID-19, we ask that all applicants NOT send mail to the board office that requires signature.
+Due to the current situation surrounding COVID-19, we ask that all applicants NOT send mail to the board office that requires signature to receive the delivery.
 Please utilize other tracking options for your mailed documents.
 Staff will be checking mail daily but cannot guarantee to be in the office at delivery times.